Hawaiian Vaccinium: Vaccinium cereum: a South Pacific hybrid

-Individual species descriptions
+Species

 Vaccinium reticulatum

 Vaccinium reticulatum is a rhizomatous, evergreen shrub, characterized by stiffly erect aerial shoots, often pubescent throughout.
-Leaves ovate at 1-3 cm long and wide and typically exhibit pubescent and/or serrate margins, but not always.
+Leaves ovate at 1–3 cm long and wide and typically exhibit pubescent and/or serrate margins, but not always.
 Berries (9-14 mm in diameter) range in color from bright red, yellow, orange, purple or blue, while flower color ranges from red, yellow, yellow with red stripes, greenish yellow and varying in shape from urceolate to cylindrical.
-Flowers are typically 8-12 mm long.
+Flowers are typically 8–12 mm long.
 There is much variation in these characters, but they are not ubiquitous: specific morphotypes characterized by leaf anatomy are said to be restricted to specific islands, but this distribution has not yet been formally delimited.

 Vaccinium reticulatum differs from Vaccinium dentatum and Vaccinium calycinum in several ways.

 In general, all vegetative and reproductive anatomy tends to be smaller and more compact than the other two species.
-Foliage tends to be chartaceous (papery) in Vaccinium reticulatum, while is coriaceous (leathery) in Vaccinium dentatum and Vaccinium calycinum.
+Foliage tends to be chartaceous (papery) in V. reticulatum, while is coriaceous (leathery) in Vaccinium dentatum and Vaccinium calycinum.